oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

     ![drpg landing page](./images/drpg-status-ashburn-new.png)

-4. In the Ashburn region DRPG page, add the members required in the **mushop-ashburn** DRPG. *We will add ATP Primary Database, two mushop compute VMs, and two-volume groups for the boot volumes of mushop compute VMs*.
+4. In the Ashburn region DRPG page, add the members required in the **mushop-ashburn** DRPG. *We will add ATP Primary Database, two mushop compute VMs,two-volume groups for the boot volumes of mushop compute VMs and Load Balancer*.
 Let's add those details.

 5. Add ATP Primary Database.